JKrishnasairoshith/CS625-HW1/HW1-report.md

 ## Git, GitHub

 What is the URL of the GitHub repo that you created in your personal account?

    [https://github.com/JKrishnasairoshith/CS625-HW1](https://github.com/JKrishnasairoshith/CS625-HW1)

 What is pull vs clone in GitHub?
 -  **Pull**: The `git pull` command is used to fetch the latest changes from a remote repository and merge them into your local repository.
 - **Clone**: The `git clone` command creates a local copy of a remote repository, allowing you to work on it locally.
 You have committed a change on your local machine/remote.
 However, you want to undo the changes committed.
 How would you do that?

+To undo a commit on your local machine (before pushing it to the remote):

+To keep changes in the working directory:

+git reset --soft HEAD~1

+To discard the commit and changes:

+git reset --hard HEAD~1

+If the commit has been pushed to the remote,we will use git revert to create a new commit that undoes the changes:

+git revert <commit_id>

 ## Markdown